Deborah enjoys exploring the world and the great outdoors and working on her many writing projects.

-Key West may be known for a lot of things – its laid back vibe, Duval Street pub crawl, and nightly sunset celebration are three that come to mind – but its beach scene is not one of them.
+Key West may be known for a lot of things: its laid back vibe, Duval Street pub crawl, nightly sunset celebration, and many others.
+But its beach scene is not one of them.

 Keep in mind that while Key West is an island, it's surrounded by America’s only living coral reef.
 The reef serves as a barrier to protect Key West from the ocean’s full fury.
 With no waves crashing into its shores, the island lacks both surf and natural sand.

 Most of the Key West’s beaches, including the beach at Fort Zachary Taylor State Park, are rocky.
 What little sand there is was trucked in from elsewhere.
 You can still enjoy your beach time in Key West.
 Just wear your water shoes to protect those tender feet from the sharp coral.

 There are many special places in Key West.
 One of my favorites is Fort Zachary Taylor State Park.

 The stunning park is home to Key West’s best beach for sunning, swimming and snorkeling.
 As an added bonus for history buffs, it is the site of the country’s southernmost Civil War fort.
 The 54-acre park additionally offers nature trails for birding enthusiasts, rock jetties for fishing, and picture-perfect views of the Key West shipping channel and sunset.

 Although situated on a prime piece of real estate at Key West’s southwestern point – where the Atlantic Ocean meets the Gulf of Mexico – the park feels like it's off the beaten path.
 The park's entrance is tucked away behind the Truman Annex residential neighborhood and naval station, meaning the unsuspecting cruise ship passenger is unlikely to stumble upon it during a port of call.
 On most days, the park and its treasures can be enjoyed in relative seclusion.